applicants-254/applicants-254.github.io/_posts/2016-09-08-12-high-school-transcript-school-report-and-letters-of-recommendation.md

 ## Transcript and School Report

 The transcript should contain all of your term grades since Form One.
-Here’s a [Sample Transcript](https://drive.google.com/open?id=0BxcN6nrpsXL6Rk9LYlF5dnNVb28) that shows how a student’s grades may be presented.
+Here’s a [sample tanscript](https://drive.google.com/open?id=0BxcN6nrpsXL6Rk9LYlF5dnNVb28) that shows how a student’s grades may be presented.
 Please note that the transcript should be prepared on a school letterhead, bear the official school stamp and signed by an authority (usually the School Principal, but check your high school’s policy).

 You’ll also need a School Counselor to fill in your school profile.
 If your high school has had a history of sending its students to the US, chances are there is a teacher who has already assumed the role of the School Counselor.
 In that case, approach him/her.
 If you’re the first one from your high school to apply to US universities, approach your Dean of Studies or Careers & Guidance Counselor, and request that they assume the role of the School Counselor.